 Some states allow Notaries to accept any form of ID that includes certain required elements.
 In these states, if a learner’s permit includes all of your state’s required ID features and is not marked as unsuitable for identification purposes, you can accept it.

-In Massachusetts and Texas, for example, a Notary can accept an ID that is current, issued by the federal government or a state government, and includes a photograph and signature.
-Nevada allows Notaries to accept an identifying document which contains a signature and a photograph.
+In Illinois, Massachusetts and Texas, for example, a Notary can accept a current ID issued by the federal or state government that includes a photograph and signature.
+Nevada allows Notaries to accept an identifying document that contains a signature and a photograph.

 If your state does not have a statute specifying requirements for IDs, then it is your decision whether to accept a learner’s permit as proof of identity and you should base your decision on an accepted standard of professional practice.